 Liverpool vs Chelsea: Create your own trophy party with Sky Sports Fanzone

-Watch Liverpool vs Chelsea and the trophy lift live on Sky Pick, Sky Sports Premier League and Sky Sports Main Event on July 22 from 8pm; Kick-off 8.15pm
+Watch Liverpool vs Chelsea and the trophy lift live on Sky Pick, Sky Sports Premier League and Sky Sports Main Event from 8pm; Kick-off 8.15pm

 Liverpool supporters will be able to create their own Premier League title party at home and have the ability to watch with family and friends thanks to Sky Sports Fanzone.